Supreme Court of Ghana

 The Supreme Court of Ghana is the highest judicial body in Ghana.
 Ghana's 1992 constitution guarantees the independence and separation of the Judiciary from the Legislative and the Executive arms of government.

+The Supreme Court of Ghana has the final say on legal matters and can overturn lower court decisions.
+The Court consists of nine justices and hears cases on a wide range of issues, including criminal law, civil law, and administrative law.